 About this Recipe

-Utilized in preparing traditional pot roast, braising is a combination cooking technique using both dry and wet heat to cook a food in liquid, producing a magical plant-based dish with little effort.
+Utilized in preparing traditional pot roast, braising is a combination cooking technique using both dry and wet heat to cook food in liquid, producing a magical plant-based dish with little effort.

 The term braising comes from the French word “braiser”, roughly translated to slowly cooking (or stewing) in a closed dish; it also refers to cookware designed for optimal braising.

 The process of braising can be applied to anything and can be broken down into 3 easy steps; sear, deglaze, and braise!